Australia

 Puncte slabe

-• Exposed to commodity price volatility (specifically iron ore, coal and LNG)
+• Exposed to commodity price volatility (specifically iron ore, coal, and LNG)

 • Economy remains dependent on Chinese demand